 David Davis quits as Brexit Secretary: How allies and rivals are reacting

-David Davis’ resignation as Brexit Secretary has been hailed as “principled and brave” by a fellow Eurosceptic Tory – and seized upon by Labour MPs as an indictment of Theresa May’s Government.
+David Davis’s resignation as Brexit Secretary has been hailed by fellow Eurosceptic Conservatives – and seized upon by opposition MPs as an indictment of Theresa May’s Government.

-The Press Association understands that Mr Davis, who signed up to the Prime Minister’s Brxeit plans agreed by the Cabinet at Chequers on Friday, has now quit.
+Mr Davis quit on Sunday night in protest over Mrs May’s approach to Brexit, days after signing up to a Cabinet plan agreed at Chequers.

-“David Davis has done the right thing, a principled and brave decision,” he said on Twitter.
+Arch-Brexiteer Jacob Rees-Mogg said the “very important” departure would “give reassurance to backbench Conservative MPs who want a proper Brexit that this was being delivered”.

-“The PM’s proposals for a Brexit in name only are not acceptable.”
+He told the Today programme: “If the Prime Minister thinks she has consent and support from every member of her Cabinet she is deluding herself, as we have just seen.”

-Fellow Eurosceptic Tory MP Andrea Jenkyns, who resigned from her role as a ministerial aide over Brexit in March, said it was “fantastic news”.
+He added: “There’s been a massive haemorrhage of trust over the last few days because in all my meetings with the Prime Minister I never expected this to be the result.

-She tweeted: “Well done David Davis for having the principal and guts to resign.
-I take my hat off to you.
-We need to make sure this is now a game changer for #Brexit.”
+Fellow Eurosceptic Tory MP Andrea Jenkyns, who resigned from her role as a ministerial aide over Brexit in March, said Mr Davis’s departure was “fantastic news”.

-Mr Davis’ exit may embolden Brexiteer backbenchers with concerns about Mrs May’s leadership.
+Speaking to Today, Ms Jenkyns said Mrs May’s time was up as Prime Minister and she wanted a Brexiteer to lead the country.

 Opposition MPs were quick to raise the prospect of a general election as a result of the major blow for the Prime Minister.